 C52.
 If white dots are mice of the study, very few of them as hybrids with an undeniable part of recombination (between 0,2-0,8)?
 This does not seem consistent with the data, especially Table S1.

-This software allows to detect separation between two groups and to categorize into this groups, it does not estimate hybrid zone widht.
+This software allows to detect separation between two groups and to categorize into this groups, it does not estimate hybrid zone width.
 We never claim to estimate the width of the zone.
 For clarity (and to be technically more correct) we modified “the course of the HMHZ” (line 121 old) to “the expected centre” (line 134 new).

 Figure 2 .